Why Everyone in "The Office" Is a Terrible Human Being

 - Jim lies about the length of his jury duty to extend his break from work, though this is admittedly to see his young children.

 In short, Jim has many on-screen moments of compassion, but detailed scrutiny reveals a tendency to manipulate and deceive others.
-In fact, a fan crafted a persuasive theory that he cheats on Pam with Cathy, which you can read here.
+In fact, a detailed fan theory believes he may have cheated on Pam with Kathy, which would certainly change our outlook on him.

 Generally perceived as a kind character, humans resources member Toby harbors deep-rooted self-esteem issues that occasionally emerge in surprising manors: